Ivanka Trump To Campaign For Devin Nunes

 Ivanka will appear alongside McCarthy at events in Fresno and Los Angeles next month.
 The proceeds will go to Protect the House, McCarthy’s joint-fundraising committee with Vice President Mike Pence.

-“At the request of House Majority Leader Kevin McCarthy, Ivanka Trump will be headlining a June 18 Protect the House fundraiser with the Leader in California,” a statement from Ivanka Trump’s office reads, according to a report by Politico Playbook.
+“At the request of House Majority Leader Kevin McCarthy, Ivanka Trump will be headlining a June 18 Protect the House fundraiser with the Leader in California,” a statement from Ivanka Trump’s office reads, according to a report by Politico.

 Fresno GOP party chair Fred Vanderhoof told the media that anyone from the Trump family is welcome to help out in the campaign.